 Many times during my tour, I kept thinking that a lot of it was set up!
 It was like going back in time or being at a living history museum.

-You’d see women weaving dresses, farmers cultivating land, shepherds herding, steam from the houses that were burning fires or cooking.
+You’d see women weaving dresses, farmers cultivating land, shepherds herding, and steam from the houses that were burning fires or cooking.

 12. You won’t mind being disconnected from technology

 You won’t have many phone signals in Arunachal, but you won’t care.

 You’ll be indulging in the sunrise, or watching the monks praying in the monasteries, marvelling at the mountains, or making friends around the campfires and the heater in the middle of the kitchen with chai.